larrylawl/old-personal-webpage/menu/about.md

 ### Intro

-I am a computer science sophomore with a minor in mathematics at the [National University of Singapore](https://www.comp.nus.edu.sg/programmes/ug/cs/), and a scholar of the [University Scholar's Programme](http://www.usp.nus.edu.sg/) (a multidisciplinary academic programme wherein I learn to write and think critically).
+My name's Larry Law, and I'm a computer science sophomore with a minor in mathematics at the [National University of Singapore](https://www.comp.nus.edu.sg/programmes/ug/cs/), and a scholar of the [University Scholar's Programme](http://www.usp.nus.edu.sg/) (a multidisciplinary academic programme wherein I learn to write and think critically).